Mullen Automotive Inc. (MULN) Shares Up Despite Recent Market Volatility

-Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has increased by 8.13 compared to its previous closing price of 0.09.
-Despite this, the company has seen a loss of -13.81% in its stock price over the last five trading days.
+Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has increased by 8.96 compared to its previous closing price of 0.12.
+However, the company has seen a 20.79% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/19/22 that Mullen Automotive Stock Climbs After Electric Last Mile Bankruptcy Deal

 Is It Worth Investing in Mullen Automotive Inc. (NASDAQ: MULN) Right Now?